jordymeow/meow-gallery/readme.txt

 == Changelog ==

-= 3.5.2 =
+= 3.5.3 =
+* Add: New layout for Pro: The Map Layout.
+Please try it and let us know what you think :)
+* Fix: Admin Updater.
 * Fix: Remove the call to gallery_written which was allowing theme to break the Meow Gallery.
 If this causes an issue, an option will be added instead.
-* Add: New layout for Pro: The Map Layout!

 = 3.5.0 =
 * Add: The two new attributes 'orderby' and 'order'.
 You can learn more about them here: https://meowapps.com/meow-gallery-tutorial/#Gallery_Shortcode.